BugSplat-Git/bugsplat-unreal/README.md

 * [Sign Up](https://app.bugsplat.com/v2/sign-up) as a new BugSplat user
 * [Log In](https://app.bugsplat.com/auth0/login) to your account

+## 🏗 Installation

+You can choose to add BugSplat to your Unreal Project manually through git, or by downloading it through the Unreal Marketplace.

+### Install to project
+1. Navigate to your project folder, which contains your [ProjectName].uproject file.
+2. If it does not already exist, create a folder called Plugins.
+3. Place bugsplat-unreal into the Plugins folder.
+4. Ensure you can access the BugSplat plugin through Edit > BugSplat.

+### Install from MarketPlace
+(TODO Include link to marketplace and some helpful steps)

 ## ⚙️ Usage

 BugSplat's Unreal integration modifies crash report configuration settings and automatically uploads symbol files during build time.
 To get started, access the BugSplat configuration menu through Edit > BugSplat.

 Fill in your application and user settings.
 Note that a Client ID and Client Secret can be generated on the BugSplat [Integrations](https://app.bugsplat.com/v2/settings/database/integrations) page.